 In the past, there were few scientifically-supported childhood development disorder treatments to offer families, but now there is hope.
 Research demonstrates that intensive behavioral intervention can dramatically change the lives of children with autism and other developmental disorders.
 Techniques from the field of applied behavior analysis (ABA) effectively teach children to communicate, play appropriately and interact with others.
-The HOPE Center uses a family-focused approach, stressing partnerships between Beaumont Children's Hospital behavioral intervention specialists and parents.
+The center uses a family-focused approach, stressing partnerships between Beaumont Children's Hospital behavioral intervention specialists and parents.
 We offer a wide variety of services to families, as outlined below.

 The Toilet Learning Clinic is designed to teach children with autism or other developmental disorders to use the toilet.
 At TLC, behavioral psychologists work individually with families during a 7-hour, concentrated program, using an evidence-based, behavior-analytic approach.